jyliao369/ReadMe-Generator/README.md

   ## Installation
   -- What technologies did the application require in order to run smoothly and effectively?--

-  Node and Javascript were used to create this project
+  Node and javascript

   ## Usage
   -- What is the application used for? --

-  This application is made for Web Developers and Software engineers.
-This will help alleviate time and give developers more time to work on their project instead of working and creating the ReadMe file
+  This application is for web developers and for software engineers.
+This application can help the developers spend more time working on the project.

   ## License
   -- Are there any license the application has? --